Atletico Partick: Plot

 The main character was Jack Roan, who is more passionate about football than he is about his wife, Karen.
 She finds some solace with Ally, who is more interested in having sex than in playing football.
 Jack's best friend is Pettigrew, whose wife is into witchcraft.
-The football team they play for, Atletico Partick, are in a Sunday amateur league.
+The football team they play for, Atletico Partick, is in a Sunday amateur league.